Gerhard Richter: Relationships

 Richter married Marianne Eufinger in 1957; she gave birth to his first daughter.
 He married his second wife, the sculptor Isa Genzken, in 1982.
-Richter had two sons and a daughter with his third wife, Sabine Moritz after they were married in 1995.
+Richter had two sons and a daughter with his third wife, Sabine Moritz, after they were married in 1995.

 Early career

 In the early days of his career, he prepared a wall painting (Communion with Picasso, 1955) for the refectory of his Academy of Arts as part of his B.A.
 Another mural entitled Lebensfreude (Joy of life) followed at the German Hygiene Museum for his diploma.
 It was intended to produce an effect "similar to that of wallpaper or tapestry".

 From 1957 to 1961 Richter worked as a master trainee in the academy and took commissions for the then state of East Germany.
-During this time, he worked intensively on murals like Arbeiterkampf (Workers' struggle), on oil paintings (e.g. portraits of the East German actress Angelica Domröse and of Richter's first wife Ema), on various self-portraits and on a panorama of Dresden with the neutral name Stadtbild (Townscape, 1956).
+During this time, he worked intensively on murals like Arbeiterkampf (Workers' struggle), on oil paintings (e.g. portraits of the East German actress Angelica Domröse and of Richter's first wife Ema), on various self-portraits, and on a panorama of Dresden with the neutral name Stadtbild (Townscape, 1956).

 Together with his wife Marianne, Richter escaped from East to West Germany two months before the building of the Berlin Wall in 1961.
 Both his wall paintings in the Academy of Arts and the Hygiene Museum were then painted over for ideological reasons.
 Much later, after German reunification, two "windows" of the wall painting Joy of life (1956) would be uncovered in the stairway of the German Hygiene Museum, but these were later covered over when it was decided to restore the Museum to its original 1930 state.
+A large portion of the mural was finally uncovered and restored in 2024.

-In West Germany Richter began to study at the Kunstakademie Düsseldorf under Karl Otto Götz together with Sigmar Polke, Werner Hilsing, HA Schult, Kuno Gonschior, Hans Erhard Walther, Konrad Lueg and Gotthard Graubner.
-With Polke and Konrad Fischer (pseudonym Lueg) he introduced the term Kapitalistischer Realismus (Capitalistic Realism) as an anti-style of art, appropriating the pictorial shorthand of advertising.
-This title also referred to the realist style of art known as Socialist Realism, then the official art doctrine of the Soviet Union, but it also commented upon the consumer-driven art doctrine of western capitalism.
+In West Germany, Richter began to study at the Kunstakademie Düsseldorf under Karl Otto Götz, together with Sigmar Polke, Werner Hilsing, HA Schult, Kuno Gonschior, Franz Erhard Walther, Konrad Lueg, and Gotthard Graubner.
+With Polke and Konrad Fischer (pseudonym Lueg), he introduced the term Kapitalistischer Realismus (Capitalistic Realism) as an anti-style of art, appropriating the pictorial shorthand of advertising.
+This title also referred to the realist style of art known as Socialist Realism, then the official art doctrine of the Soviet Union, but it also commented upon the consumer-driven art doctrine of Western capitalism.

 Richter taught at the Hochschule für bildende Künste Hamburg and the Nova Scotia College of Art and Design as a visiting professor; he returned to the Kunstakademie Düsseldorf in 1971, where he worked as a professor for over 15 years.

 In 1983, Richter resettled from Düsseldorf to Cologne, where he still lives and works today.
 In 1996, he moved into a studio designed by architect Thiess Marwede.